datamattsson/dri374.live/_pages/gear.md

 This is the configuration that captured that notorious [Metallica game at Pinball Expo '24](https://youtu.be/4yKe8FUl7aE?si=flF8HHLuf5HjrRCF).
 It has everything needed mounted to the rig that allow about four hours of game capture/streaming.

-The only components shared with the home rig is the laptop and the Stream Deck.
+The only components shared with the studio rig is the laptop and the Stream Deck.
 The Atomos recorder might go into this build for a higher quality event capture.

 <figure class="align-right" style="width: 33%">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/gear/pocket-2025-01-29.jpg" alt="" />